-A business loan agreement is a negotiable contract that documents a lender loaned money to a company.
-It is a negotiable contract that serves as a roadmap for how a company will pay back its loan.
+A business loan agreement is a negotiable contract that outlines the terms and conditions of a loan between a lender and an entity or individual (the borrower).
+This document will establish how much money is lent and when the borrower must pay the principal amount back plus any interest, if applicable.
 Depending on the type of loan, the term can range from 1-25 years, interest rates can vary from 2-40% APR, and the amount borrowed can total up to five million dollars ($5,000,000).

-The most common type of business loan.
-The borrower receives the loaned funds in-full, which they’ll be required to pay off for a set amount of time in weekly, monthly, or bi-monthly increments (although other repayment timelines can be negotiated).
+A term loan is the most common type of business loan.
+The borrower receives the loaned funds in full, which they’ll be required to pay off by a certain date in weekly, monthly, or bi-monthly increments (although other repayment timelines can be negotiated).

 - Amount: $50,000 to $600,000